Skip to content

 Implement

-The final step in the decarbonisation journey is to secure the support, resources and tools to successfully execute decarbonisation plans.
+The final step in the decarbonisation journey is to secure the support, resources, and tools to successfully execute decarbonisation plans.
 This involves obtaining C-suite approval to ensure adequate financial support and backing for the plan’s implementation.
 Equally important is embedding the plan into existing business processes, such as budgeting, compensation and bonuses, capital allocation, procurement, and supply chain management.
 This ensures that all business units are aware of their role in achieving the company's decarbonisation goals and are equipped with the necessary tools and resources to execute the climate transition plan effectively.

 Conclusion

 A company’s decarbonisation journey is a continuous and iterative process that starts with establishing a baseline of emissions, developing a robust climate strategy and mitigation plan, deciding on company-wide action, and continuous monitoring and reporting.
 This process requires both a technology platform that helps measure emissions accurately and repeatedly, simulate scenarios, and record progress over time, as well as deep sustainability expertise to help evaluate scenarios, understand abatement options, and plan reductions.
-By working with Terrascope, large enterprises can be confident in an end-to-end service that effectively leverages on deep sustainability expertise.
-With strong capabilities to help your company evaluate scenarios, understand abatement options, and plan reductions, Terrascope can help towards achieving an effective, future-proof climate strategy.
+By working with Terrascope, large enterprises can be confident in an end-to-end service that effectively leverages deep sustainability expertise.
+With strong capabilities to help your company evaluate scenarios, understand abatement options, and plan reductions, Terrascope can help achieve an effective, future-proof climate strategy.
 With us, your company can take its first, better steps towards net zero.